Soumyabrata/Soumyabrata.github.io/application.md

 It is an interesting problem to harness the large amount of videos obtained from car dashboard cameras, with varying spectral resolutions.
 I am interested to use the color-information of the regular traffic signs to provide a robust and state-of-the-art object detection system.
-Color-based image segmentation is an expertise that I gath- ered since my PhD studies.
+Color-based image segmentation is an expertise that I gathered since my PhD studies.
 During my doctoral problem, we presented a supervised segmentation framework based on a systematic analysis of different color spaces and components [3].
-Unlike other state-of-the-art color segmentation methods, our proposed approach was entirely learning-based and does not require any manually defined param- eters.
+Unlike other state-of-the-art color segmentation methods, our proposed approach was entirely learning-based and does not require any manually defined parameters.
 We also released a large segmentation database of annotated sky/cloud images, to the research community.
-Currently, at the ADAPT Centre, I am also working on a object-instance segmentation task in collaboration with Huawei Ireland Research Cen- tre.
+Currently, at the ADAPT Centre, I am also working on a object-instance segmentation task in collaboration with Huawei Ireland Research Centre.
 I am developing deep-learning based techniques to identify advertisement billboards in street-view videos.
 We are designing an advertisement detection- and integration- system for multimedia videos, that is useful for next-generation online publicity [4].
 We have developed ADNet, a deep convolutional network that automatically detect the presence of a street billboard in a video frame [5].
 Furthermore, we also developed a deep-learning based method to localize the position of the advertisement in the video frame.
-Our project produced an impressive advertisement creation system, and also received extensive media coverage for the work.
-I believe my current project is pro- viding me the relevant know-hows for object detection and localization, in the field of vision-assisted autonomous driving.
+Our project produced an [impressive advertisement creation system](https://youtu.be/zaKpJZhBVL4), and also received extensive [media coverage](https://www.tcd.ie/news_events/articles/adapt-scoops-technology-ireland-award-for-disruptive-advertising-system/) for the work.
+I believe my current project is providing me the relevant know-hows for object detection and localization, in the field of vision-assisted autonomous driving.

 <br />